cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-05-08-evaluation-metrics-for-ml-based-financial-fraud-detection-models.md

 <figure class="jb_picture">
   {% responsive_image width: "100%" border: "1px solid #808080" path: img/posts/2025/2025-05-08/AUPRC.png alt: "Sample Precision-Recall curves for two models A and B." %}
   <figcaption class="stroke">
+    Fig 2.
 Sample Precision-Recall curves for two models A and B. Model B is superior to model A as is reflected in the AUC-PR values of the two models.
 Different points on the PR curve represent different threshold values and different trade-offs between Precision and Recall metrics.
   </figcaption>
 </figure>